mrcoles/cssunminifier/README.md

 A simple utility written in javascript for node.js to unminify CSS.
 The script is converted from the [MrColes.com browser-based css unminifier](http://mrcoles.com/blog/css-unminify/).

+Install the script with npm:

+    npm install cssunminifier

 Run this to print out an unminified version of a CSS file named style.min.css:

     cssunminifier style.min.css